Mrs. Enstrom - Earth Science

 School program is also part of the science curriculum.

-Portfolio Notebook: Every student needs to have a
+Science Notebook: Every student needs to have a spiral notebook.
+We will use this notebook for note taking, labs, etc.

 Homework: Homework assignments are written in their